abaddon/POC_DDD_ddmandate/README.md

 Accounting is the last context that we found in this use case and manage the assets of the customer.
 Every time a payment arrives to the firm and pass the payment context validation then it will be allocated on the customer account.
 It's rapresent the assets of the customer in the financial firm.

-We could have other context or a different organisation of the
+We could have other contexts for example a CRM context to manage the customer communication

  using the [Domain Driven Design](https://martinfowler.com/tags/domain%20driven%20design.html)  approach and the [Hexagonal_architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)).